isabella232/marketing-1/EmailTemplates/PositionBlurbs.md

 The Bit community is powered by collaboration.
 We believe learning is more fun - and more effective - when we put our heads together!
 With the efforts of everyone involved, we can implement Bit Project across the nation to fortify technical communities everywhere.

 Content Writing not for you?
 We have a variety of open positions within our organization.
-From Data Science Manager to Growth Marketing Partner Writer or Illustrator, there is something for everyone.
+From Data Science Manager to Growth Marketing Partner, Writer or Illustrator, there is something for everyone.
 See our attached flyer for more information.

 ## TECHNICAL SOURCER